jfhector/life-in-the-uk-test-study-notes/history/1800s-1900s-A_global_power.md

 * 1870 and 1882: woman can keep their earnings and property when they marry
 * (Suffragettes movement.
 1918, woman have right to vote)

-## Scotland and Ireland

-### Scotland

-#### When and why Scotland joined England and Wales to become Great Britain

-* Queen Anne had no surviving children
-* 1707 Act of Union created the Kingdom of Great Britain, incorporating Scotland

-#### The reasons for a rebellion in Scotland led by Bonnie Prince Charlie

-* 1745 attempt supported by Scottish clans to put a Stuart king back on throne (Charles Edward Stuart aka Bonnie Prince Charlie)
-* Defeated.
-Then clans lost power and influence

-### Ireland

-* Act of Union of 1800: Ireland becomes united with England Scotland and Wales
-  * Union Jack